discourse/discourse-subscriptions/README.md

 * [This fix](https://github.com/discourse/discourse/pull/4719) is required to run qunit test modules.
 * If you're using a zsh shell, then you probably get this error: `zsh: no matches found ...` and you'll need to escape the square brackets with backslashes.
 * [This fix](https://github.com/discourse/discourse/pull/4738) renders the extra nav items consistently.

+## TODO

+* Add a plugin outlet for custom user fields.
+* Handle fails from stripe